Mikhail Horowitz: Biography / Career

 From 1986 through 1999, Horowitz's principal occupation was as a journalist, first with the Daily Freeman, a daily serving Kingston, N. Y., and then the Woodstock Times, whereas arts editor he was listed on the masthead as "Cultural Czar."
 From early in his career Horowitz was performing music.
 He plays blues harmonica and alto, soprano, and sopranino recorders, and occasionally blows kazoo, pennywhistle, and various wooden flutes.
 These instruments are a regular part of his performances.
-He maintains a singularly unique style of recorder playing, as it is cocked to the side of his mouth as one might imagine impish Pan might hold it.
+He maintains a unique style of recorder playing, as it is cocked to the side of his mouth as one might imagine impish Pan might hold it.

 As a performance poet and stand-up cultural commentator/singer, Horowitz has performed at hundreds of diverse venues, from the Village Gate, Westbeth Theater, and the Image Theater, in New York City with repeated visits to the 92nd Street Y; the Bumbershoot Festival, Seattle, Washington, the Taos Poetry Circus, Taos, New Mexico, a variety of not-so orthodox synagogues; the Rosendale Caves, Rosendale, New York; a headliner at several the Woodstock Poetry Festivals and many other events in Woodstock; Unison, New Paltz, NY; Clearwater Great Hudson River Revival Festival in Croton, New York; and many other locales.
 His solo poetry, prose, and artwork continue to be published in numerous anthologies, including City Lights Journal, The Stiffest of the Corpse, The Outlaw Bible of American Poetry, Brilliant Corners, Elysian Fields Quarterly, and Yellow Silk Anthology.
 He has collaborated with or shared the bill with, Charles Mingus, Peter "P.D.Q.
 Bach" Schickele, Allen Ginsberg, Ed Sanders & The Fugs, Robert Bly, Bob Holman, David Amram, Marilyn Crispell, Andrei Codrescu, Artie Traum and Happy Traum, Jay Ungar, Molly Mason, Phil Donahue, Amy Goodman, Natalie Merchant, Kate Pierson (B-52s), Raoul Vezina, and Ron Whiteurs, among many others.
 Through the years, Horowitz's stage style and content have been compared to Lenny Bruce, Lord Buckley, and sometimes, mistakenly, to Brother Theodore.
 Horowitz's style is both more playful and erudite, with a Shakespearian penchant for satisfying the audience's predilection for the bawdy.

 As of 1989, Horowitz lived in Saugerties, New York with his partner of over 20 years, artist/illustrator Carol Zaloom.
 He has for several years remained on the editorial staff of Bard College Publications, Bard College, Annandale-on-Hudson, NY.
 He is a member of Actors & Writers, based in Olivebridge, New York.